forta-network/docs/docs/scan-node/run.md

 ## Start Docker

-Ensure Docker is running use the docker command `docker ps`.
+Ensure Docker is running by using the docker command `docker ps`.
 If it is not running, start docker before running Forta.

 ## Start Forta